|Fast, powerful with sleek lines led to a new

 aid at Inchon and for Fast Carrier Task Force 77’s air operations.
 They

 patrolled the Formosa Straights and the Mediterranean, wherever they were

 Today's destroyers carry on their proud tradition and the U.S. Destroyer Base

-is now known as Naval Station San Diego and is the principle homeport for
+is now known as Naval Base San Diego and is the principle homeport for

 the U.S. Pacific Fleet.
-The station was once the retirement home for aged
+The base was once the retirement home for aged

 "tin can" destroyers.
 Now it is a U.S. Navy mega port, essentially providing

 the life-energy for our most modern amphibious ships, guided missile

 cruisers and destroyers bearing the names of valiant Sailors like John Paul

 Jones, Decatur, McCain, Kinkaid, Stethem, Oldendorf.
 O'brien, Cushing,